 If the employee changes jobs, the law provides that the employee can keep his account with the PFA if he so wishes, however, he can switch to another PFA but not more than once in a year.

-So, you might ask, what happens to your pension contributions when they are deducted?
+So what happens to your pension contributions when they are deducted?
 Do they just sit in the account until you retire and can withdraw them?
 The answer is no, the PFA take the funds and the invest them in certain approved investments e.g. government bonds, bill and other securities, shares of public limited companies, real estate development investments etc. This is strictly monitored by the Pension Fund Commission, with substantial fines and penalties available for erring PFAs.

 How can you finally access your Pension?